GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} learning has gained wide application in the field of image recognition, many researchers have tried to migrate the application of deep learning from two-dimensional images to three-dimensional point clouds recently, and achieved remarkable results~\cite{i2pmae,pointnet,pvcnn,dgcnn,qt}.
-It is necessary to preserve feature information as much as possible when processing irregular and sparse point cloud data.

-Point cloud data owns interactivity between points, and many graph-based methods have been designed and proposed to take full advantage of this property~\cite{dgcnn,dpam,zhang2023improving}.
-Graph-based methods utilize the geometric relations between points to establish dependencies, and aggregate neighboring information to obtain the features of centroids, where the centroids are regarded as the vertexes of the graph, and the dependencies between the centroids and neighboring points are considered as the directed edges of the graph.
-Graph-based methods can be roughly divided into static and dynamic graphs~\cite{graph}.
-The static graph-based methods use a graph consisting of fixed vertexes and edges in each layer of the model for deep learning, and most existing methods use this structure with simplicity and low time consumption~\cite{tgnet,oversegmentation}.
-The dynamic graph-based methods dynamically update the graph structure by the output features of each layer, thus could adjust and optimize the point features according to the other points, so dynamic graphs~\cite{dgcnn,dpam,meteornet} are more suitable for point cloud learning.
+Recently, many researchers have achieved significant results~\cite{i2pmae,pvcnn,xu2024probability,zheng2023point} in applying deep learning to 3D point clouds.In point cloud data, there may be correlations between points, similarities between features of adjacent points, and differences between features of distant points.
+Many graph-based methods have been designed and proposed to take full advantage of this property~\cite{wu2024mitigating,zhang2023improving,zhou2023multi}.
+Graph-based methods can be roughly divided into static and dynamic graph~\cite{graph}.
+Due to the greater flexibility of dynamic graph compared to static graph and it ability to better convey deep feature, dynamic graph is more suitable for point cloud learning.
 However, the design of dynamic graph structure is more complicated, and it is necessary to consider when and how to establish the graph dependencies.
 Another issue is which aggregation method to take among the neighboring points to obtain the features of centroid after the edges of the graph are established.
-Most of the existing methods use max-pooling to directly select a unique neighboring features as the features of centroid, or use the same weight to sum all neighbor point features to obtain centroid features.
+Most of the existing methods adopt max-pooling to directly select a unique neighboring features as the features of centroid, or use the same weight to sum all neighbor point features to obtain centroid features.
 However, in the feature graph, the dependencies between different neighboring points and centroids are different~\cite{dgcnn}, so different weights should be assigned to each neighboring points.